Non-stop flights to Jakarta (CGK)

 Flights from Vietnam to Jakarta

-In Vietnam, the only airport that has a direct connection to Jakarta is Ho Chi Minh City.
-From Ho Chi Minh City, you can fly non-stop with VietJet Air or Vietnam Airlines (SkyTeam).
+From Hanoi and Ho Chi Minh City, you can fly with VietJet Air and Vietnam Airlines (SkyTeam).

 Domestic flights to Jakarta